Quitting your day job with a 7-Eleven Franchise?

-Like applying for any other type of business loan, getting approved will require you to paint a picture of yourself as a business who has a solid plan in place to run a 7-Eleven store well into the future.
+Like applying for any other type of business loan, getting approved will require you to paint a picture of yourself as a business that has a solid plan in place to run a 7-Eleven store well into the future.

 Ultimately, the bank wants to be reassured that you can earn a steady income from the business over the long-term so you can continue to make your franchise loan repayments.